-If you have tools like Slack, MS Teams and SharePoint, I would strongly recommend for you to explore the features and functionality of these popular collaboration tools before running out and thinking you need to buy a tool because some supplier who slides into your DM’s on LinkedIn told you you needed too.
+If you have tools like Slack, MS Teams and SharePoint.
+I would strongly recommend for you to explore the features and functionality of these popular collaboration tools before running out and thinking you need to buy a tool because some supplier who slides into your DM’s on LinkedIn tells you to.

 Pick a partner not a provider